 Schucman did not claim to be the author of the material herself.
 As she often explained, she heard a kind of inner dictation and she felt compelled to write it down, even though at times she disagreed with the content and resisted the process.
 The voice which spoke through Helen clearly identifies himself as Jesus.
 Nonetheless, one need not be Christian nor accept Christianity's traditional doctrines to benefit from the teachings of the Course.
 Indeed, traditional Christians will at first find many of the pronouncements contained in this work to be startling and perhaps unbelievable.
 Persistence and open-mindedness will nevertheless be rewarded.

-This Original Edition faithfully reproduces the original transcript of the book that was produced as a result of the collaboration between Schucman and Thetford, whom many believe were involved with each other in the "holy relationship" described in Chapters 17 through 22 of the Text.
+In its continuing evolution, this Original Edition faithfully reproduces the original transcript of the book that was the result of the collaboration between Schucman and Thetford, whom many believe were involved with each other in the "holy relationship" described in Chapters 17 through 22 of the Text.
 This edition preserves the original language of the dictation of those chapters, which were addressed to the two collaborators as they worked together to produce the manuscript.
 Later editing of the manuscript changed the focus of these important chapters and addresses them to a solitary reader, removing the mutuality that is explicit in the original dictation.

 It seems clear that this Original Edition is what Schucman and Thetford originally intended to be A Course in Miracles.
 However, in 1973 Ken Wapnick, who had joined their small circle and received a copy of the 1972 manuscript, expressed his belief that further editing was needed.
 Thetford withdrew from further detailed editing work, and Schucman and Wapnick resumed the editing process.
 Along with changes in paragraphing, punctuation, capitalization, and section titles, there was a great deal of line-by-line editing.
 In addition, about one-fifth of the material in the first five chapters was removed.
 Finally, a new section, the Clarification of Terms, was added.
 The resulting edition, published in 1975 by the Foundation for Inner Peace, became the Course with which the world would become familiar.